ShmuelFine/COOP/CV/README.md

-# COOP OpenCV Modules
+# COOP CV Modules

-The `OpenCV` directory contains a self-contained, COOP-styled image-processing pipeline that mirrors a subset of the classic OpenCV toolbox.
+The `CV` directory contains a self-contained, COOP-styled image-processing pipeline that mirrors a subset of the classic Computer Vision toolbox.

-> ### **Configuration Required for OpenCV Unit Tests**
+> ### **Configuration Required for CV Unit Tests**
 >
 > To run the `GrayImageUnitTest` successfully, you must first update a hardcoded file path inside the test file.
 >
-> 1. Open `OpenCV/UnitTest/GrayImageUnitTest.c`.
+> 1. Open `CV/UnitTest/GrayImageUnitTest.c`.
 > 2. At the top of the file, find the `#define PATH` macro.
 > 3. Change the default path to the **absolute path** of the COOP project name directory on your local PC.
 >